 The Norwegian emission inventory is produced in several steps.
 Preliminary estimates are first produced three months after the end of the inventory year.
 These data are based on preliminary statistics and indicators and data that have been subjected to a less thorough quality control.
 The "final" update takes place about one year after the inventory year.
-At this stage, final statistics are available for all sources and also regional emission data are calculated.
+At this stage, final statistics are available for all sources.
+Until 2011, also regional emission data were calculated.
+Due to quality problems, the production of these statistics has been stopped, and per June 2012 it is uncertain whether it will be resumed.
 Recalculations of the inventory are performed annually, as methodological changes and refinements are implemented.
 In itself, this stepwise procedure is a part of the QA/QC-procedure since all differences in data are recorded and verified by the Climate and Pollution Agency before publication of the emission figures (see section 1.2).